typescript-entity/typescript-entity/README.md

     return this.get("id");
   }

-  // Since ID is read-only, TypeScript will correctly prevent us from setting it.
+  // IDConfig is a read-only attribute so TypeScript will correctly prevent us from setting it.
   //set id(value) {
   //  this.set("id", value);
   //}